tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 ### 3. Everyone Do: Demystifying Algorithmic Trading (10 min)

 The goal of this activity is to demystify algorithmic trading by showing a simplified trading strategy in code.
-While this particular strategy isn't something that anyone would want to trade with, it serves to show how a trading strategy can be written in code.
-The following lessons will build on this core concept using more realistic strategies.
+While this particular strategy isn't something that anyone would want to trade with, it shows how a trading strategy can be written in code.
+The following lessons will build upon this core concept, using more realistic strategies.

 **Files:** [simple_trading_algorithm.ipynb](Activities/01-Evr_Simple_Trading_Algorithm/Solved/simple_trading_algorithm.ipynb)

 Open the solution file and discuss the following:

-* Trading algorithms are often misconstrued to be highly complex and esoteric, left only for the quantitative analysts/traders of prominent big banks and hedge funds; however, when breaking down the core components of a trading algorithm, there are three fundamental parts: obtaining the data, making a trading decision, and evaluating the results.
+* Trading algorithms are often misconstrued as highly complex and esoteric, reserved for the quantitative analysts/traders of prominent big banks and hedge funds.
+However, when breaking down the core components of a trading algorithm, there are three fundamental parts: obtaining the data, making a trading decision, and evaluating the results.

-* Often, stock data is provided from brokerage services than can be obtained via API calls.
+* Often, stock data is provided from brokerage services that can be obtained via API calls.
 For this particular example, however, we've produced a hard-coded DataFrame consisting of 10 trading days worth of closing prices for AMD.
 The `bdate_range` function produces a datetime index using only "business day" datetime objects.

   ![amd-closing-prices-dataframe](Images/amd-closing-prices-dataframe.png)